 Promo Banner Image

-Welcome to Resident Scholars and British Friends-in-Residence, Winter 2022-23
+Welcome to Resident Scholars and Friends-in-Residence, 2023

 Pendle Hill is delighted to welcome back two long-established roles to residence on our campus for the first time since the COVID pandemic: the Kenneth L. Carroll scholar, who undertakes a project related to the study of the Bible and Quaker faith and practice towards the development and nurturance of Quaker meetings; and two Friends in Residence from Britain Yearly Meeting, re-starting a longstanding partnership between Pendle Hill and British Friends.